The Great News About Treating Epilepsy and Seizures

 Medications for Absence Seizures

-Medications for Atypical Absence, Myoclonic, or Atonic Seizures
+Medications for Atypical Absence, Atonic Absence, or Myoclonic Absence Seizures

-Cannabidiol is a natural product with no psychological effects that is found in the cannabis (marijuana) plant.
+Cannabidiol is a natural product with no psychological effects.
+It’s found in the cannabis (marijuana) plant.
 THC (tetrahydrocannabinol) is the other and more well-known natural product in marijuana.
-THC is the one that gives marijuana its reputation for making one feel good and the one that makes users “high”.
-Cannabidiol does not have these “psychological buzz” effects but keeps popping into the news as though it does because it comes from the marijuana plant.
+THC is the one that gives marijuana its reputation for making one feel good and the one that provides users a “high”.
+Cannabidiol does not have these “psychological buzz” effects, Unfortunately, cannabidiol keeps popping up in the news as though it is the same as THC.

 Dravet Syndrome is why cannabidiol is associated with epilepsy.
-It used to be called severe myoclonic epilepsy of infancy is the old name for Dravet Syndrome, since it begins at about 6 months in age.
-The seizures in Dravet Syndrome are febrile seizures, occurring in hot temperatures or when the infant is feverish.
-Cannabidiol has been found to be effective in treating Dravet Syndrome seizures.
-There is an approved, brand name medication, Epidiolex, that is a cannabidiol oral solution was approved in mid-2018 for Dravet Syndrome (and Lennox-Gastaut Syndrome).
-Its efficacy in other epilepsies is not known if Epidiolex works to treat other types of seizures or epilepsy.
+Severe myoclonic epilepsy of infancy is the old name for Dravet Syndrome, since it begins when an infant is about six months old.
+The seizures in Dravet Syndrome are febrile seizures, that is, happening in hot temperatures or when the infant is feverish.
+Cannabidiol works well for treating Dravet Syndrome seizures.
+There is an approved, brand name medication, Epidiolex, that is a cannabidiol oral solution.
+The FDA approved it in mid-2018 for Dravet Syndrome (and for Lennox-Gastaut Syndrome).
+It is not known if Epidiolex works to treat other types of seizures or epilepsy.